last update: 12 February 2022

 What is the name for medicinal mud?
 Answer - For at least 4,500 years different types of clays have been used for mud therapy.
-The technical name for the mud or clay that is used for therapeutic purposes is Peloid, but the Italian word fango is often used.
+The technical name for the mud or clay that is used for therapeutic purposes is Peloid, but the Italian word fango would also be accepted.

 What is a motorcycle with four wheels?
 Answer - Technically they are 'all-terrain vehicles' (ATV) but they are often today known as quads.
 The earliest ATV was made by Royal Enfield and dated from 1893.
 From the 1960's to the 1980's three-wheeled 'All Terrain Cycles' ATC's were very popular, but they were voluntarily discontinued by all manufactures in 1987 for safety concerns.
 Since then four-wheel ATV's have become popular again, although in some countries they are still not considered street-legal.

 What does the abbreviation SMS mean?
 Answer - The abbreviation means 'Short Message Service', although technically the name S-M-S would be considered an initialism, or an abbreviation pronounced one letter at a time.
 Today the SMS is just one example of text messaging, or texting.
 The first SMS was sent on the 3 December 1992, and was the message 'Merry Christmas' sent from Neil Papworth to Vodafone director Richard Jarvis, who received it on his Orbital cordless telephone.
 On December 21, 2021, the message was sold as a non-fungible token (NFT), a type of digital asset, for $120,000 (proceeding went to the United Nations Refugee Agency).
 The buyer, who asked to remain anonymous, received a replica of the protocol that transmitted the SMS.
 The selling of intangible goods is not legal in France, so the French auction house packaged the text message in a digital frame, displaying the code and communication protocol.